My rating: 4 stars

 Jimmy bumped into his old friend Tony, who needed money, and took the opportunity to recruit him to assist in the removal of the dead man’s body.
 He then presented the possibility of getting him other jobs.
 He could need help carrying a piano, since his ex-wife wanted one for their children.
 Tony mentioned that he had one he didn’t need anymore.
 That was the same piano that Karine wanted Ryan to play when they were alone at his home early on in the book.

 The absence of the man that Maureen killed didn’t go unnoticed.
 Georgie didn’t know where her boyfriend Robbie was.
 They had met when she was 15 and he was 22 years old.
 She was then a runaway who was into drugs, and he invited her to stay with him.
 She said yes and, in the process, got a pass into the world of prostitution.
-Since she was looking for a new drugs dealer, Tara Duane recommended her Ryan.
+Since she was looking for a new drug dealer, Tara Duane recommended her Ryan.

 The story is largely told from the perspectives of the five main characters (Ryan, Tony, Maureen, Jimmy and Georgie) in the third person.
 But some pages were also fictionally written by Ryan in the first person.
 In this way, we get to know both their views on the main events and more information about their pasts.
 Early on, I wondered how the people first introduced could possibly be connected.
-I didn’t need to worry.
-Quite soon we are made aware of the reasons why their paths were intertwined and are left wondering where their actions led.
+I needn’t have to worry.
+Quite soon we are made aware of the reasons why their paths are intertwined and are left wondering where their actions led.
 The way in which people’s lives are linked guarantees that their mistakes can easily and powerfully influence the future of others as well.

 “The frame around which one builds one’s life is a brittle thing, and in a city of souls connected one snapped beam can threaten the spikes and shadows of the skyline.”